-One aspect of the personality in wine that fascinates me is the ability of wine, especially Pinot noir, to express the place where the grapes grow.
-The French call this “terroir”.
-This expression is not found in how big the fruit is or in the sweetness of the oak the wine was aged in.
+This expression of Place is not found in how big the fruit is or in the sweetness of the oak the wine was aged in.
 It is mostly expressed in the secondary notes: spicy, floral, earthy, and savory facets.
-Texture is very important.
-The way a wine feels on your palate, where you taste it, how it lingers, its density or lightness are all an expression of a specific place.
+Texture is paramount.
+The way a wine feels on your palate, where you taste it, how it lingers, its density all reveal the expression of a specific place.

-The variety of vineyard sites creates distinct personalities in my wines.
-This is a large part of their appeal to me as a winemaker.
+The unique characteristics of each of our vineyard sites create the distinct personalities in my wines.
 It enables me to make distinctly different wines from the same varietal.
-The type of soil, the orientation to the sun, the altitude, the relative daytime and nighttime temperatures all affect the way the vine grows and the way the grape matures.
+The type of soil, the orientation to the sun, the altitude, the relative daytime and nighttime temperatures all affect the way the vine grows and the way the grape transforms into wine.

 I work with new oak.
 However, I find that the sweet and smoky oak aromas and flavors from a barrel can obscure terroir.
-Modest use of oak can help support a wine and create a clearer expression.
-Usually very great sites can integrate a higher percentage of new wood without the oak flavor dominating.
-It is my intention that you taste the wine and not the oak.
+Modest use of oak can help support a wine and create a clearer expression- it is my intention that you taste the wine and not the oak.

 Vintage is another expression of personality: some are more flamboyant and others more charming.
 I believe it is my job to make lovely wines in every vintage.
 I do not see a particular vintage as “good or bad”.
 It is harder to make lovely wines when the conditions are difficult.
 However, some of my favorite wines came from vintages that were challenging.
 For more details on the style of specific vintages, see our Ageability section.